 The video on the right illustrates this simple procedure, also called apicoectomy .
 An incision is made in the gum tissue to expose the bone and surrounding inflamed tissue.
 The damaged tissue is removed along with the end of the root tip.
 A root-end filling is placed to prevent reinfection of the root and the gum is sutured.
 The bone naturally heals around the root over a period of months restoring full function.

 Following the procedure, there may be some discomfort or slight swelling while the incision heals.
 This is normal for any surgical procedure.
 To alleviate any discomfort, an appropriate pain medication will be recommended.
 If you have pain that does not respond to medication, please call our office at Redmond Endodontics Phone Number 425-882-3033.

 Drs.
-Eichenberger and Kramp can perform an Apicoectomy to relieve pain and save your natural teeth!
+Eichenberger, Kramp and Nasry can perform an Apicoectomy to relieve pain and save your natural teeth!